>-

 No single skill modifies more than one repository.

-Preparing Your Skills for the Future
+How Can You Prepare Your Skills for the Future?

 Ready to structure your first cross-project workflow?
 Generate Your First Skill and practice defining atomic tasks with clear boundaries.